Carolina Panthers Betting Guide: Odds And Predictions

 - Panthers +310

-The Panthers are heavy underdogs in this matchup, paying out $410 total for a $100 bet ($310 in winnings).
+The Panthers are underdogs in this matchup, paying out $410 total for a $100 bet ($310 in winnings).
 The Ravens are the favorites in this matchup (indicated by -185), requiring a $185 bet to win $100 (plus the initial bet back).
-How much either team wins or loses by does not matter in moneyline betting, the payout remains the same.
+How much either team wins or loses by does not matter in moneyline betting, as the payout from the best football betting sites remains the same.

 Point spread

-Betting on the point spread is determinant on how many points a team wins or loses by.
+Betting on the point spread is basically betting how many points a team wins or loses by.
 Take the following example:

 - Panthers -3.5 (-110)